MicrosoftDocs/entra-docs/docs/architecture/secure-introduction.md

 Configuration settings in Microsoft Entra ID can affect any resource in the Microsoft Entra tenant through targeted, or tenant-wide management actions.
 Examples of tenant-wide settings include:

-* **External identities**: Global administrators for the tenant identify and control the external identities that can be provisioned in the tenant.
+* **External identities**: Administrators identify and control the external identities that can be provisioned in the tenant.

   * Whether to allow external identities in the tenant.